-She was convicted of voluntary manslaughter with a maximum sentence of 10 years.
+Bailey was convicted of voluntary manslaughter with a 10-year maximum sentence.

 Father of five killed in family bedroom

-“The man’s children were awakened by the noise of the clubbing and they heard their father moaning … in his death struggle,” reported the Stockton Daily Evening Record, May 5, 1916. “(One child) told the officer that her mother told the children to keep still and go back to sleep.”
+“The man’s children were awakened by the noise of the clubbing and they heard their father moaning in his death struggle,” reported the Stockton Daily Evening Record, May 5, 1916.

-This wasn’t Silva’s first time trying to kill Mr. Schwoerer, at least according to Sheriff John Cosgrave’s hunch.
+This wasn’t Silva’s first time trying to kill the man, according to Sheriff John Cosgrave.
 The previous Friday, the murder victim had been shot in the shoulder at Melones.

-“(The sheriff) had secured enough evidence of Silva’s motive and that the man was seen in Melones that night,” reported the newspaper. “(Sheriff Cosgrave) had hunted for the (suspect) all Sunday night, but Silva had dropped from sight.”
+“(The sheriff) secured enough evidence of Silva’s motive.
+Also, the man was seen in Melones that night,” reported the newspaper.

-Silva pleaded guilty and was sentenced to life at Folsom Prison.
+Her accomplice was sentenced to life at Folsom.

-May Gilman, 43, was serving five years for “abortion,” whether she received one or performed it is unclear but her occupation is listed as nurse.
+May Gilman, 43, a nurse, was serving five years for “abortion.”
 She hailed from England.

-Russian housewife Hanna Ashkenazi, 38, was serving two to five years out of San Francisco County for violating penal code 274 (abortion, the original law dating back to 1850).
+Russian housewife Hanna Ashkenazi, 38, was serving two to five years out of San Francisco County for violating penal code 274 (abortion.
+The original law dated back to 1850.
 Her occupation is listed as pharmacist.

-Chinese native Wong Pong, a 35-year-old housewife, was serving up to five years for “violating poison law,” committed from Alameda County.
-She had two prior convictions but the offenses aren’t listed.
+Chinese native Wong Pong, a 35-year-old housewife, was serving five years for “violating poison law.”
+Committed from Alameda County, she also had two prior convictions but those offenses aren’t listed.